joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 The extra credit asks who would actually win the game if we use this minimal value for $N?$ Since the constraints are expressed in the form "the person $M$ positions to the left of the starting point was eliminated", we've been able to remain blissfully ignorant of the fact that one index disappears every round.

-If there are $P = 6$ players to begin, and $N=4$ then the pumpkin will start with player 1, go to player 4, and take player 4 out of the system:
+In the forward problem, we do indeed have to keep track of indices.
+For example, if there are $P = 6$ players to begin, and $N=4$ then the pumpkin will start with player $1$, go to player $4$, and take player 4 out of the system:

 $$\mathbf{1} 2 3 4 5 6 \rightarrow 1 2 3 \mathbf{4} 5 6 \rightarrow 1 2 3 5 6$$

 In the next round, the pumpkin will start with player 5, move to player 2, and take player 2 out of the system

 $$1 2 3 \mathbf{5} 6 \rightarrow 1 \mathbf{2} 3 5 6 \rightarrow 1 3 5 6.$$

 The next round will go

 $$1\mathbf{3}56\rightarrow \mathbf{1}356\rightarrow 356.$$

-The next round will go
+The round after that will go

 $$\mathbf{3}56\rightarrow \mathbf{3}56\rightarrow 56.$$

 and the final round will go

 $$5\mathbf{6}\rightarrow 5\mathbf{6}\rightarrow 5.$$

-The third round passes the position of an eliminated player, and makes us contend with the fact that we've lost an index.
-Let's see if we can calculate the number of the second eliminated player.

-On the first pass, we start at the origin and simply count up $N = 4$ positions to position $4$ and eliminate player $#4.$ In the next round we start at
+The thought of tracking the changing circle, which numbers remain, and which slots they're in is a fright indeed.
+But why tear down when we can build?
+Indeed, if we had a movie of the hot pumpkin game, we could play it in reverse and predict where new players would appear.
+By doing things this way, it's easier to think about.

+No matter what, we start with the winner, who we represent by

+$$\star$$

 <br>